People With Disabilities

 The Dutch Railways (Nederlandse Spoorwegen - NS) provides for physically disabled and wheelchair bound, hearing and sight impaired passengers at most stations.
 Special facilities include removable bridges for wheelchairs, guidelines for the visually impaired and plug-in sockets for hearing aids at ticket counters (the connecting cord is not supplied; the hearing aid user must buy their own).

-- The NS website has comprehensive information in English on facilities and services: Click here (refer to the menu on the left side for more)
+- The NS website has comprehensive information in English on services and facilities when travelling with a disability

 Train schedules are available to hearing and sight impaired people in spoken text, Braille and digitally; the website accommodates digital Braille readers.